ChenMalobani/TorchRayLib/README.md

   <img src="https://github.com/QuantScientist/PngTorch/blob/master/asstes/logo.png?raw=true?raw=true" width="25%"></a>
 </h1>

+## What can it do for me?
-**Why??++** Because its fun, for gaming, for deep learning researchers, for generating art, for AI, for reinforcement learning, because the PyTorch community does not have a dedicated UI that allows the easy execution of CNN models.
+Its fun, for gaming, for deep learning researchers, for generating art, for AI, for reinforcement learning, because the PyTorch community does not have a dedicated UI that allows the easy execution of CNN models.

 # Deep Learning Models (Libtorch C++)